 How much caffeine is in green tea & matcha?

-Green tea comes in many varieties, including matcha, sencha, and gyokuro.
-The precise amount of caffeine in green tea will depend on the type of tea and how it’s brewed.
+Green tea has many varieties, including matcha, sencha, and gyokuro.
+The precise amount of caffeine in green tea depends on the type of tea and its preparation.

 green tea caffeine content